Mickey Durrng: Career

 Durrng first gained popularity in the early 1990s when he started painting the Djirri-didi on bark.
 His popularity was birthed out of the organized rigidity that had been absent in previously successful Aboriginal art from Arnhem Land.
+Many typical works of modern Aboriginal art contain detailed cross-hatching, and a fluid, meandering nature to the work; Durrng's simplistic colour blocking, and staunch geometric figures provided a contrast that introduced new conceptualizations of modern Aboriginal art.

-Critics often claimed that is work was influenced by modern art movements and strayed from the traditional work that has always come from Arnhem Land; however, Durrng's works were only representations of the paintings on the bodies during the Ngarra ceremony which is described as "a mortuary rite performed to remember the dead and to prepare their spirits for the afterlife, [and] is also a celebration of regeneration and renewal that recalls the ancestral travels of the Djan'kawu Sisters".
+Critics often claimed that is work was influenced by modern art movements and strayed from the traditional work that has always come from Arnhem Land.
+However, Durrng's works were only representations of the paintings on the bodies during the Ngarra ceremony which is described as "a mortuary rite performed to remember the dead and to prepare their spirits for the afterlife, [and] is also a celebration of regeneration and renewal that recalls the ancestral travels of the Djan'kawu Sisters".
+Durrng, a proponent of his own work, was largely unfazed by critics, focusing instead on maintaining the tradition and cultural importance found within his works.